determined-ai/determined/docs/quickstart-mdldev.rst

 | ``model_def.py`` | Model definition and training/validation loops.                        |
 +------------------+------------------------------------------------------------------------+

-After gaining basic familiarity with Determined tools and operations, you can replacing these files with your model data and code, and setting configuration parameters for the kind of experiments you want to run.
+Once you have gained a basic familiarity with Determined's tools and operations, you can start replacing the example files with your own model data and code.
+You can then set the configuration parameters that are specific to the experiments you want to run.

 *****************************************
  Run a Local Single CPU/GPU Training Job
 *****************************************

-This exercise trains a single model for a fixed number of batches, using constant values for all hyperparameters on a single *slot*.
+This exercise involves training a single model on a single *slot*, either a CPU or GPU, for a fixed number of batches using constant values for all hyperparameters.
 A slot is a CPU or GPU computing device, which the master schedules to run.

 #.
-To install the Determined library, run the command below.
+To begin, install the Determined library by running the command below.
 We recommend installing the package into a specific Python Environment rather than the Global Environment.
 Therefore, before running this command, you may need to activate the desired Environment.

    .. code:: bash